garnajee/home-server/README.md

 }
 ```

-### Ombi
+### Jellyseerr

-In the setting page:

-+ "Configuration" tab:
-  - (General) base URL: `/ombi`
-  - (User Management) check the box.
-It means, that the Jellyfin account (user/password) is the same for Ombi.

-+ "Media Server" tab:
-  - Hostname/IP: put the internal docker ip: `10.10.66.103`.
-  - Port: `8096`
-  - API key: the one you created just before
-  - then load libraries, submit.

-Now for every service you're going to add (Sonarr, Radarr, ...) make sure to write the *internal docker ip address and internal port of the application*.
-The API keys are available in Sonarr/Radarr/... settings tab.
+Follow the steps, it's easy.

+Sign in with your Jellyfin account and make sure to use the jellyfin *internal docker ip address* for the "Jellyfin URL".

+When Syncing Librairies, uncheck "Collections".

+Then, add your radarr and sonarr server (still with the internal docker ip address).

+Once this is done, you can sync Jellyfin users with Jellyseerr, so that they have the same account for Jellyfin and Jellyseerr.

+For sonarr server settings, make sure to check *Season folder*.

 ## Bonus